We are currently unable to accept debit/credit card payments in the tax office. You can pay by debit/credit card at www.eastwindsorct.com

 FAILURE TO RECEIVE A BILL DOES NOT RELIEVE OR EXCUSE THE OBLIGATION OF THE BILL DUE.

 OFFICE HOURS: Mon-Wed 8:30 a.m. – 4:30 p.m.; Thu 8:30 a.m. – 7:00 p.m.; Fri 8:30 a.m. – 1:00 p.m.

 General Tax Information

 - The Tax Office is responsible for collection of real estate, motor vehicle, and personal property taxes.
-We also collect sewer assessment and facility connection charges for the WPCA and register airplanes.
+We also collect sewer assessment and facility connection charges for the WPCA, airplane registrations and fire district taxes.

 - Tax bills are mailed out once per year in June and have two installment stubs on them.
 No bills are sent for the January installment.

 - Motor Vehicle taxes are paid in one installment; regular motor vehicle bills are due July 1 and supplemental motor vehicle bills (for vehicles registered between October 2 and July 30) are due January 1.